garden-io/garden/docs/reference/project-config.md

     # For more details please check the documentation for the providers in use.
     production: false

+        # The name of the provider plugin to use.
+        name:

+        # List other providers that should be resolved before this one.
+        dependencies: []

+        # If specified, this provider will only be used in the listed environments.
+Note that an empty array
+        # effectively disables the provider.
+To use a provider in all environments, omit this field.
+        environments:

     # Specify a path (relative to the project root) to a file containing variables, that we apply on top of the
     # _environment-specific_ `variables` field.
     #